2022 Supercars Championship

 The 2022 Supercars Championship (known for commercial reasons as the 2022 Repco Supercars Championship) was a motor racing series for Supercars.
 It was the twenty-fourth running of the Supercars Championship and the twenty-sixth series in which Supercars have contested the Australian Touring Car Championship, the premier title in Australian motorsport.

 Shane van Gisbergen successfully defended the Drivers' Championship, claiming his third title.
 In a display of dominance throughout the season, he broke the record for the most wins in a single season with 21 wins, eclipsing Scott McLaughlin's record of 18 wins in 2019.
-Triple Eight Race Engineering successfully defended the Teams' Championship.
-Holden won their final Manufacturers' Championship at The Bend SuperSprint.
+Triple Eight Race Engineering (racing as Red Bull Ampol Racing) successfully defended the Teams' Championship.
+Holden won its final Manufacturers' Championship at The Bend SuperSprint.

 Teams and drivers

 The following teams and drivers competed in the 2022 championship.

 Team changes

 The field expanded from 24 to 25 cars after Supercars management sold a dormant Teams Racing Charter (TRC) to Tickford Racing.
 The TRC will be used to run the #56 entry for Jake Kostecki.

 The Grove Group took full ownership of Kelly Grove Racing, re-naming the team to Grove Racing.

 Peter Xiberras, managing director of PremiAir Hire, purchased Team Sydney and renamed it PremiAir Racing.